The 7 Maxims of Agency

 Being healthy is a lifelong, habitual commitment

 This is not a 12-week program.
 Viewing health as a lifelong practice removes the pressure to make extreme, unsustainable changes.
-It encourages small, digestible steps that compound over time, reinforcing themselves until they become an effortless part of who you are.
+Small steps, taken consistently, compound into something permanent.

 Stoicism isn’t new, yet more valuable than ever